UAB-ACM-Hackathon/FlamingWombats/README.md

 Install Instructions:

-	In order to play S.A.A.F.T.B.E. you must be using a Mac computer.
-To install our game please download and double click the (insert thing here).
-After you have successfully installed the game all you have to do is double click the (insert thing here) to start it up.
+	In order to play S.A.A.F.T.B.E. you must be using a Mac computer, the game is written as an application, in order to run it just click the RPG_Game.app and it should run.